 James’ second example of this ‘seamless unity’ is a more unusual one.
-He looks at the actions of the prostitute Rahab.
+He looks at the actions of Rahab, who is described as a prostitute.
 She demonstrated her faith in God by helping out two Israelite spies (see Joshua 2) and was ‘considered righteous’ as a result – though she can hardly be described as a model citizen!

 By using her as an example, James makes clear that he is not talking about earning our way to God by being good people.
 Rather, he is demonstrating that there is a ‘seamless unity of believing and doing’ (James 2:25, MSG).
 Rahab acted on what she believed.
 James concludes, ‘As the body without the spirit is dead, so faith without deeds is dead’ (v.26).

 As John Calvin put it, ‘Faith alone justifies, but faith which justifies is never alone.’
 You cannot earn your salvation.
 You are not saved by your good works, but you are saved in order to do good works (Ephesians 2:9–10).
 The book of James does not contradict the apostle Paul (as some have suggested).
 James’ point is not that you can earn your salvation by good deeds.
 Rather, he is saying that genuine faith will be evidenced by how you live.